 “What is the purpose of resisting corporate globalization if not to protect the obscure, the ineffable, the unmarketable, the unmanageable, the local, the poetic and the eccentric?
 So they need to be practiced, celebrated and studied too, right now.”
 Rebecca Solnit

 I'm a UK-based writer, editor, blogger and educator with a passionate commitment to arts and social justice.
-I work with non-profit organisations English PEN and MRG and publish with independent presses Salt, Shearsman and Wallflower.
-I'm a commissioning editor for queer literary magazine Chroma, and as a film journalist for Sight & Sound, I focus on independent, experimental, and world films and film culture.
+I work with non-profit organisation English PEN and publish with independent presses Salt, Shearsman and Wallflower.
+I'm currently the Poet in Residence at the Archive of the Now, and a film journalist for Sight & Sound and The F-Word, I focus on independent, experimental, and feminist films and film culture.

 For workshops, creative consultancies, editorial or writing work, contact me at: sophie [at] sophiemayer [dot] net

 Seven more books from the stacks this month: I've been thinking and writing about how...

 It took four years to write -- and details a brilliant career that spans thirty years, from Thriller (1979) through Orlando (1993) to RAGE (2009)...
 The Cinema of Sally Potter: A Politics of Love is finally here!
 And it's 30% off in the Wallflower Press online store: bargain!

 You can find out more at the launch, which takes place at Hornsey Library on Weds 19th August, from 7 pm.
 I'll be reading from the book, reading some poems inspired by Sally's films, and showing London Story (1996).
 The event is free so come and join me!

 Here's what some people have said about the book: